Attorney general: Hong Kong

 (The Administration and Development Division is headed by an Administrative Officer.)

 Crimes and offences are prosecuted at the suit of the Secretary of Justice.

 The Secretary of Justice, appointed by the Chinese government on the advice of the Chief Executive of Hong Kong, is an ex officio member of the Executive Council of Hong Kong.
 The position is normally held by a legal professional, and was, before July 2002, a civil service position.

 India

 The Attorney General for India is the Indian government's chief legal advisor, and is its principal Advocate before the Supreme Court of India.
 They are appointed by the President of India on the advice of the Union Cabinet under Article 76(1) of the Constitution and hold office during the pleasure of the President.
 The current Attorney General for India is R. Venkataramani.

 Ireland

 The Attorney General of Ireland is the legal adviser to the Government and is therefore the chief law officer of the State.
+The attorney general as of 17 December 2022 is Rossa Fanning, SC.

-The Office of the Attorney General, is made up of a number of different offices:
+The Office of the Attorney General is made up of a number of different offices: